|

 Otherwise, if your site exports SES to your ERP for external approval, enable exactly one of the integration tasks Export Service Sheet Status or Export Service Sheet Status Asynchronously.

-Next, have your Designated Support Contact (DSC) file a Case to enable the feature toggle CreateServiceSheet, if it is not already enabled.
+Next, have your Designated Support Contact (DSC) file a Case to enable the feature toggle CreateServiceSheet and ExportServiceSheet if it is not already enabled.

 Therefore, if you have an SES that you want to force-reject, ensure that you first reject or cancel any related invoices or invoice reconciliation (IR) documents.